-Note that VCUs can be labelled with certifications awarded by other, non-GHG programs that have been approved by VCS.
+Note that VCUs can be labeled with certifications awarded by other, non-GHG programs that have been approved by VCS.
 These additional certifications typically represent community and biodiversity benefits achieved by projects, in addition to the climate benefits inherent in a VCU.
 These additional certifications bring added value to VCUs, often allowing them to be sold at a premium.
 For more information on VCU labels, see the list of VCS-approved additional certifications.

 VCUs are issued to registry account holders listed on the Verra Registry.
 Registry account holders are companies or organizations which are interested in holding and transacting VCUs, and are typically project developers, carbon credit brokers, or other entities involved in carbon markets.
 Registry account holders must pass strict “Know-Your-Customer” background checks prior to opening an account.
 Individuals may not open a registry account, and registry account holders are not authorized to hold VCUs on behalf of individuals – see below* for more information.